maximilianh/cellBrowser/README.md

     cd scanpyout
     ../../cellBrowser/src/cbBuild -o ~/public_html/cb

-Currently only the genes are exported that were used by Scanpy.
+Currently only the genes are exported that were used by Scanpy and only their normalized and log'ed value.
 This has advantages, but also disadvantages.
 I am looking forward on your feedback on how this should be done ideally.

 ### Convert an existing Scanpy object to a cell browser